 The Young Orators Club trains and empowers teachers and education officers in public schools with simple activities and practical strategies that create regular opportunities for all children to practice communication and speaking skills.
 We partner with district education departments, onboard government schools across the district, and work with students from Grades 3 to 8.
 One to two teachers from each school are trained two to three times during the academic year.

-Teachers use the “I Do, We Do, You Do” method to help students move from guided speaking to independent expression.
-Mind maps and cue prompts support children in organizing ideas and speaking in complete sentences.
+Teachers use the I Do (Teacher Demonstrate), We Do (students practice with peers), You Do (students practice independently) method to help students move from guided speaking to independent confident speaking.
+Mind maps are the prompts included in the lesson plans that help students organise ideas and speak in complete sentences.

 YOC was launched as a pre-pilot project in 2-3 public schools of Narayanept district, Telangana in 2023 and by looking at the impact and growth it was expanded across Narayanpet and Vikarabad districts in Telangana, India in 2024.
 The program was spread through strong evidence and collaboration with district administrations, school leadership, and local education officers.